TimberTrader/chattyApp/README.md

 ### For each folder (server):

--> Install all dependencies (using the npm install command) -> Run the web server using the npm run start command in the terminal while inside the folder directory.
+* Install all dependencies (using the npm install command)
+* Run the web server using the npm run start command in the terminal while inside the folder directory.
--> you can connect multiple browser tabs and/or mtiple browsers to localhost:3000 connect as a client.
+---> you can connect multiple browser tabs and/or multiple browsers to localhost:3000 connect as a client.

 #### Chatty Client Dependencies